hrag03/DB-Management-System/README.md

 ## Contributing

-Contributions to FinalDB Management are welcome!
+Contributions to DB Management System are welcome!
 If you have suggestions, improvements, or new SQL scripts to add, feel free to fork this repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).